 - Increased Pressure on User Engagement: Unlike the

 waterfall model, which emphasizes nearly all user/client engagement within the initial stages of the project during a brief crunch time period, the iterative model often requires user engagement throughout the entirety of the process.
 This is sometimes an unfortunate obligation, since each new iteration will likely require testing and feedback from users in order to properly evaluate any necessary changes.

 - Feature Creep: Not only does the iterative model require user feedback throughout the process, but this also inherently means the project may be subject to undesired feature creep, whereby users experience the changes in each iteration, and are inclined to constantly put forth new requests for additional features to be added to future versions.

 With the adept agility and rapid turnaround of

 iterative model projects, you need an exception management tool that can keep up the pace, without the overhead of user-intervention.
 Airbrake’s error monitoring software provides real-time error monitoring and automatic exception reporting for all your development projects.
 Airbrake’s state of the art web dashboard ensures you receive round-the-clock status updates on your application’s health and error rates.
 No matter what you’re working on, Airbrake easily integrates with all the most popular languages and frameworks.
 Plus, Airbrake makes it easy to customize exception parameters, while giving you complete control of the active error filter system, so you only gather the errors that matter most.

-Check out Airbrake’s error monitoring software today and see for yourself why so many of the world’s best engineering teams use Airbrake to revolutionize their exception handling practices!
+Check out Airbrake’s error monitoring software today with a free 14-day trial, and see for yourself why so many of the world’s best engineering teams use Airbrake to revolutionize their exception handling practices!